Optiwing logo

 • How many people are searching for it?

-• What format do they want the information to be in?
+• What format do they want the information in?
 (Answering a question, ranking list, offering examples, etc.)

 Once you understand what your target audience is looking for, you can tailor make content that is search intent-oriented while still providing value to everyone who discovers it.
 This is essential, especially considering Google's Helpful Content Update.
 This update is designed to rank content higher that genuinely helps users and provides value for their specific needs.
 So for understanding user intent and to get your content to rank higher, you must master keyword research.
 Which is a much simpler task than you might think.